byzyworks/tridymake-mscs-edition/README.md

 Similar to `@index`, using a negative number on the right-hand side as opposed to a positive number causes the indeces of the modules (shuffled in this case) to be tested relative to the tail of the parent's tree offset by 1, rather than its head.
 As in the same 3-module example above, a value of `-1` is returned for the third module, a value of `-2` is returned for the first module, and a value of `-3` is returned for the second.

-This is one possible way to do without-replacement random sampling in TridyDB.
+This is one possible way to do without-replacement random sampling in Tridymake.

 <br>